 - Clear away any garden debris such as broken branches, fallen leaves, etc.

 Next, tend to the lawns.
 Again, remove any debris such as twigs and leaves.
-Pull up any weeds that have taken root.
+Pull up any weeds that have taken root (or, better yet, consider investing in a pet and child safe weed burner).
 You may need to cut back grass before mowing if it has been left for a while.
 Try not to cut the grass too much initially, as you will be left with a brown and dull lawn.
 Apply a good fertilizer to feed the area to promote a lush green look your neighbors will envy.
+If you need help with tending to your lawn, you may want to hire a Lawn care company in your local area.

 How far you go with the garden will depend on a) how much you enjoy gardening, and b) whether you’re happy with the current look or want to add your own stamp.
 This will be down to personal choice.
 Tackling a new garden can be quite daunting and so it’s a good idea to split it into sections, depending on how you intend to use the space.
 For example, you could allocate an area for growing flowers and plants.
 Another area could be dedicated to growing your own fruit and veggies.
 You may want an area for the kids to play and somewhere for outside dining.